jackie-dai/Vault-of-Knowledge/Lecture 16 - Maximum Flow.md

 - Nonegative
 - f <= capacity
-Def *size*: The size of a flow in the total quantity sent from s -> t
+Def *size*: The size of a flow in the total quantity sent from s -> t This is equal to the sum of all the flows

+Objective: maximize size(f)